Basis-Theory/python-connections-sdk/docs/getting-started.md

 # Getting Started

-This guide will help you get started with the Payment Orchestration SDK.
+This guide will help you get started with the Connections SDK.

 ## Prerequisites